Seal Island Historic District: Landmark areas

 Three areas of Saint Paul and Saint George were designated a National Historic Landmark District in 1962, and listed on the National Register of Historic Places in 1966.
 On Saint George, the district includes a strip of land on the north shore, encompassing historic elements of the city of St. George, and extending east to a rookery and historic kill site area.
-On Saint Paul, the historic portion of the main city are included in the district, as is most of the northeastern triangular peninsula ending at North Point, where major rookeries are located.
-About 10% of the land are of Saint Paul Island is included in the district.
+On Saint Paul, the historic portion of the main city is included in the district, as is most of the northeastern triangular peninsula ending at North Point, where major rookeries are located.
+About 10% of the land area of Saint Paul Island is included in the district.
 In both cities, historic structures include industrial processing facilities as well as worker housing.
 The Russian Orthodox churches in the two communities, Sts.
 Peter and Paul Church in St. Paul and St. George the Great Martyr Orthodox Church in St. George, also contribute to the area's historic significance and are separately listed on the National Register.
 The rookery area on St. George includes the remains of one of the early Russian-built villages, Staraya Atil.
 On Saint Paul the district includes nine separate rookery areas and five historic village sites.